C2SM/git-course/advanced/Exercise_2_submodules.md

 > [!NOTE]
 > Everything in this exercise stays on your machine.
 A submodule needs a second repository to
 > point at, so the helper script builds a small local one, *glossary-tool*, that plays the part
-> of an external project you do not maintain yourself - the kind of thing a real submodule
+> of an external project you do not maintain yourself, similar to what a real submodule usually
-> usually points at.
+> points at.
 Exercise 8 covers the real equivalent, working with a fork on GitHub.

 In this exercise we cover the following:
 - [Add a submodule](#add)